 Studying the Impact of Climate Change on Marine Life

 Climate change is having a profound impact on marine ecosystems.
 Rising ocean temperatures, ocean acidification, and changes in ocean currents are all affecting marine life.
-Scientists are studying how these changes are impacting marine species, and how they are adapting to the changing environment.
-For example, studies have shown that coral reefs are highly vulnerable to ocean acidification, and that many fish species are shifting their ranges in response to rising ocean temperatures.
+Practically speaking, scientists are studying how these changes are impacting marine species, and how they are adapting to the changing environment.
+To give you an idea, studies have shown that coral reefs are highly vulnerable to ocean acidification, and that many fish species are shifting their ranges in response to rising ocean temperatures.

 Citizen Science Initiatives